Khentkaus II

-Khentkaus II (c.
-2475 BC – c.
-2445 BC) was a royal woman who lived in ancient Egypt.
+Khentkaus II was a royal woman who lived in ancient Egypt.
 She was a wife of Egyptian king Neferirkare Kakai of the Fifth Dynasty.
 She was the mother of two kings, Neferefre and Nyuserre Ini.

 Biography

 Khentkaus II was the wife of Neferirkare Kakai.
 Her pyramid complex was started during the reign of her husband, when her title was still that of king's wife (hmt nswt).
 The construction of her tomb was halted, possibly when her husband died, and later was resumed during the reign of her son.
 After the building was resumed her title was king's mother (mwt nswt).
 Khentkaues II is shown on a block with her husband Neferirkare and a son named Ranefer B (The future King Neferefre).

 A limestone fragment was found in the pyramid complex mentioning a king's daughter Reputnebty, who is followed by a king's son Khentykauhor.
 From context, Reputnebty was a daughter of Nyuserre and hence a granddaughter of Khentkaus II.
 A further king's son Irenre Junior (nedjes) is mentioned.